ztz472947849/crappywafvalidator/README.md

 # crappywafvalidator
-A creepy WAF validator with hard-coded paylaods
+A crappy WAF validator with hard-coded paylaods